SFSC students, including dual-enrolled students, and all full-time and part-time staff can check out 20 items for 30 days at a time.

 SFSC Cards & Cooperative Borrowing Privileges

-- Bring a Heartland Library Cooperative card issued by the one of the local libraries along with photo ID to the to the Highlands Campus library circulation desk or the front office in DeSoto, Hardee, and Lake Placid Center in order to use library computers or check out library materials.
+Bring a Heartland Library Cooperative card issued by the one of the local libraries along with photo ID to the to the Highlands Campus library circulation desk or the front office in DeSoto, Hardee, and Lake Placid Center in order to use library computers or check out library materials.
 Computer use for community and HLC cardholders is only available at the Highlands Campus.